josh-stillman/devops-for-typescript-devs/README.md

 - It should be on https.
 - Try going to http and it should redirect to https.
 - Try going to a page that doesn't exist and you should see the 404 page.
-- Try clicking the link from the root page to go to `/foo` and it should work (this is client-side routing).
+- Try clicking the link from the root page to go to `/foo` and it should work (this is Next's [client-side routing](https://nextjs.org/docs/pages/building-your-application/routing/linking-and-navigating)).
-- Try reloading the page at `/foo` (server routing) and you should instead see the 404.
+- Try reloading the page at `/foo` (this is server routing with CloudFront) and you should instead see the 404.
 Don't panic, we'll fix it!

 ## Seal off your bucket